-- verified by -
+- verified member -

 Before we can understand how toothpaste works, we must first understand our mouths.
 Your mouth is your own private zoo, containing one or more of 500 types of Microorganisms.
 Some of these, mainly streptococcus mutans, create microorganisms.
 Some of these, mainly streptococcus mutans, create sticky plaque from food residue in your mouth.
 Microorganisms in our mouth feed on leftover food to create acid and particles called volatile sulfur molecules.
 Acid eats into tooth enamel to produce cavities while volatile sulfur molecules give breath its foul odor.
 Toothpaste works in tandem with tooth brushing to clean teeth and remove plaque bacteria.
 Dueto these functions of tooth paste, we can clean tooth effectively and keep them balmily.